ASFM Hybrid Learning Hub

 • Wearing face coverings/masks when social distancing measures are not available

-• Monitoring for symptoms, or self-quarantine if chance of exposure, after international travel or domestic travel to an area experiencing widespread community transmission
+• Monitoring for symptoms, or self-quarantine if chance of exposure

-• Hand sanitation after contact with high touch surfaces
+• Increase hand sanitation and specially after contact with high touch surfaces

 • Hand washing during or after public activities